SparkCC/sparkcc-governance/sparkcc-constitution.md

 ### 1.1 Vision

-1. SparkCC believes that making things promotes a strong sense of purpose and personal well-being.
+1. SparkCC Incorporated _("SparkCC")_ believes that making things promotes a strong sense of purpose and personal well-being.
 We seek to advance the social welfare of Central Coast residents by empowering them to make anything that they can imagine.

 ### 1.2 Mission